-- R.6: The preparation of products to be administered intravenously. - R.6.1 There must be a suitable drug instruction for all products for intravenous administration.
-The instruction must clearly state the type of fluid, any additives to the fluid, its total volume and the rate of administration. - R.6.2 Intravenous therapies that need mixing up must be made up by a doctor in the presence of a nurse, or by two nurses, and labeled appropriately before administration.
+- R.6: The preparation of products to be administered intravenously. - R.6.1 All products for intravenous administration must have been prescribed.
+The prescription must clearly state the type of fluid, any additives to the fluid, it's total volume and the rate of administration. - R.6.2 Intravenous therapies that need mixing up must be made up by a doctor in the presence of a nurse, or by two nurses, and labeled appropriately before administration.
 Two members of the clinical staff must check all the products used in any intravenous administration.
 Only products that are clearly labeled, in visibly good condition, and within their expiry date must be used.
 Medication must only be added to bags of fluid through their re-sealable entry points.
 Bags of fluid that are punctured at any other point must not be used for intravenous administration.
 Whenever medication is added to a bag of fluid, an adhesive label must be applied to the bag indicating: - The name of the patient who is to receive the infusion. - The drug added and its dose. - The instructions for infusion. - The name of the doctor preparing the infusion. - The time and date of preparation. - R.6.3 Intravenous infusions should preferably be given using an infusion pump.